rancher/rancher-docs/docs/how-to-guides/advanced-user-guides/compliance-scan-guides/configure-alerts-for-periodic-scan-on-a-schedule.md

 1. On the **Clusters** page, go to the cluster where you want to run a Compliance scan and click **Explore**.
 1. Click **compliance > Scan**.
 1. Click **Create**.
 1. Choose a cluster scan profile.
-The profile determines which compliance version will be used and which tests will be performed.
+The profile determines which CIS Benchmark version will be used and which tests will be performed.
 If you choose the Default profile, then the Compliance Operator will choose a profile applicable to the type of Kubernetes cluster it is installed on.
 1. Choose the option **Run scan on a schedule**.
 1. Enter a valid [cron schedule expression](https://en.wikipedia.org/wiki/Cron#CRON_expression) in the field **Schedule**.
 1. Check the boxes next to the Alert types under **Alerting**.